PanGan21/urlShortener/README.md

    `cd urlShortener/`
 4. Run `npm install` to install the dependencies and run the command `npm run server` to start the development server or run `docker-compose up` to use docker.
-5. From Postman or with a `curl` command send a POST request to `http://localhost:3000/` with the link you want to shorten and the response should be the shortened link.
+5. From Postman or with a `curl` command send a POST request to `http://localhost:3000/` with the link you want to shorten into the body for example `"url": "https://github.com/PanGan21"` and the response should be the shortened link.
 6. From Postman or with a `curl` command send a GET request to the shortened link to retrieve the original link.

 #### Implementation